Film studio sues to prevent more "Godfather" books

 Despite the agreement, the Puzo family opted to publish a second novel called "The Godfather's Revenge," the lawsuit said, and is planning a third book for release this year called "The Family Corleone."

-An attorney for the Puzo family, Bertram Fields, said Paramount did not have control of book publishing rights and called the lawsuit "hogwash."
+An attorney for the Puzo family, Bertram Fields, was not immediately available to comment on the lawsuit.

-"Paramount's conduct in launching this attack against the children of Mario Puzo is reprehensible, they should be ashamed of themselves," Fields said.

-Fields said the lawsuit was a schock because he had written to Paramount advising the studio of the upcoming book publications but had heard nothing back.

 The 1972 movie "The Godfather" was directed by Francis Ford Coppola and won three Oscars.
 Puzo, an Italian-American crime writer who died in 1999, also co-wrote the screenplays for all three Godfather movies.